-Heart Attack - Often Caused by Coronary Heart Disease!
+Heart Attack And Coronary Heart Disease!

 Heart attacks are considered the leading cause of deaths among men and women in the United States.
 Fortunately for us though, there are some excellent treatments that are available that can treat this condition; thus prevention any further disabilities.
 This treatment will at the same time, prevent the lost of lives.

 If diabetics or non-diabetics individuals have coronary heart disease, a condition that is brought on by the build up of a material called plaque, they can get an attack.
 The reason for this is due to the possibility of a rupture in an area of the arteries where the plaque material is found in large amounts.